free4fun/cyberpunk-link-hub/README.md

 ## License
 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
 This means that if you modify and use this software, you must distribute the source code of your modifications when you distribute the software.
 Additionally, if you run a modified version of this software as a web service, you must make the source code available to users of that service.

-For more details, please see the [COPYING](COPYING) file in this repository or visit [https://www.gnu.org/licenses/agpl-3.0.en.html](https://www.gnu.org/licenses/agpl-3.0.en.html).
+For more details, please see the [LICENSE](LICENSE) file in this repository or visit [https://www.gnu.org/licenses/agpl-3.0.en.html](https://www.gnu.org/licenses/agpl-3.0.en.html).